unixwzrd/unixwzrd.github.io/html/_posts/2026-08-19-deterministic-first-building-a-knowledge-intake-pipeline.md

 ## Bounded Work Creates Useful Backpressure

-The production workflow inventories periodically and processes conversation candidates in bounded nightly batches.
-I am keeping the exact schedule and batch size private, but the reason for the limit is more interesting than the number.
-A bounded batch limits runtime, makes recovery understandable, and keeps automation from filling the review queue faster than a person can inspect it.
-If the pending queue grows continuously, that is useful operational evidence: the batch may be too large, the filters too permissive, or the review process unable to keep up.
+The production workflow inventories periodically and processes candidates in bounded nightly batches.
+I am keeping the exact schedule and batch size private; the important point is that the limit controls runtime and keeps automation from filling the queue faster than I can review it.
+A growing queue is useful evidence that the batch is too large, the filters are too permissive, or review cannot keep up.

-An unbounded historical import would have hidden that feedback beneath a mountain of plausible-looking notes.
-There is no prize for generating thousands of notes that nobody has time to review.
-Small batches gave me room to inspect representative output, fix filename and formatting defects, refresh existing candidates safely, and only then widen the backlog run.
-In this case, slower turned out to be more efficient because it spent less human attention cleaning up avoidable output.

-The bounded queue also taught me not to confuse process health with freshness.
-An oldest-first job can succeed every night while recent material remains buried behind historical backlog, so exit status alone is weak evidence.
-I also need the oldest waiting age, newest source processed, inflow, and throughput.
-If catch-up and currency both matter, the scheduler can reserve capacity for each instead of letting one workload hide the other.
+Small batches also exposed filename and formatting defects before a historical import buried them beneath thousands of plausible notes.
+They taught me not to confuse a successful job with fresh coverage: an oldest-first process can exit cleanly while recent material remains untouched.
+I still need waiting age, newest source processed, inflow, and throughput, with scheduler capacity reserved separately for catch-up and currency when both matter.

 ## Preserve Evidence Without Turning It Into Knowledge

 I applied the same discipline to logs.
-Raw operational logs stay outside the knowledge vault; an archive job copies each active log to a source-date path and only then truncates the active file in place.
-It reports that source files were not deleted, and a repeated run ignores an already empty active log.
-That preserves the evidence while allowing reproducible, human-readable reports to use the date of the underlying data rather than the day I happened to generate the report.
-It also prevents the knowledge base from becoming a second log store full of private request material.
+Raw rolling logs stay outside LLM-Wiki; an archive job copies each active log to a source-date path and only then truncates the active file in place.
+That preserves evidence while allowing human-readable reports to use the date of the underlying data.

+An earlier workflow filed selected rotated operational logs in Main Vault, and being able to read that history from any Obsidian device was genuinely useful.
+I kept the useful part with a narrower boundary: summaries, indexes, and explicitly approved or sanitized operational archives may live in the Vault's Operations area.
+Raw prompt logs, request bodies, credentials, and high-volume rolling output stay outside the synchronized knowledge tree.
+The Vault can carry portable operational history without becoming an uncontrolled second copy of every private log.

 The rule I keep coming back to is to retain the authority, record its provenance, and derive only what the next stage needs.
 A report is not a raw log, a review note is not a session database, and a retrieval index is not a vault.
 Treating them as interchangeable may be convenient for the first import, but it makes every later correction harder.